Create and manage target group

 ip a

-# Verify that the UDP Server is running properly (check the port number specified in the Python script)
+# Confirm the UDP server is running correctly (check the port number defined in the Python script)

 netstat -tuln | grep 12345